ti55987/lasenet/README.md

 ## Evaluation

 Compare the LastNet and bechmark methods by running the notebook `eval.ipynb`.
 The notebook includes evaluation sample for 4-P RL and HRL.

->📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).
+### Real data
+The experiments on real mice data in this work can be reproduced in `mice_fitting/figures_real_data.ipynb`. `mice_fitting` folder includes code and mice data.

 ## Pre-trained Models

-You can download pretrained models from the Google Drive here:
+You can find all the pretrained models under `results/models`.
+You can also download additional pretrained models hosted on the Google Drive:

 - [Model](https://drive.google.com/drive/folders/1--Ywm9IQbv0Z7B160Udi81y4uVKLWAJ-?usp=sharing) trained on 4-P RL with 9000 simulated agents and 500 trials per agent.
 - [Model](https://drive.google.com/drive/folders/1-QzmG81fyu8hQWWfL3BwllzEA4l9f1ne?usp=sharing) trained on Meta RL with 9000 simulated agents and 720 trials per agent.